 How to Capture DV and HDV Video via Thunderbolt on Windows

-Updated: 12-Feb-2024.
+Updated: 18-Mar-2024.
 This is part of a larger article on how to capture/copy DV and HDV video tapes on a Windows computer that does not have a Firewire (IEEE 1394) port.
 We recommend that you start reading from the beginning of the main article.

 If your Windows computer has a Thunderbolt 3 port then you may be able to capture/copy DV and HDV video tapes (MiniDV and Digital8) from your camera to your computer by using a couple of Apple adapters.
 Although the adapters were originally designed for use with Apple computers, they seem to work fine for Windows computers too.